sbumesh/splunkCaseTool/README.md

 # splunkCaseTool
 Splunk Computer Aided software Engg Tool

+Software used : Python, Tkinter (https://docs.python.org/3/library/tkinter.html)  Splunk Search utility

-This   is a  CASE tool for Splunk search utility, where it genrate entire Search script  such as select, filter, group by, and  rename commands based on file selected from your folders.
+This   is a  CASE tool for Splunk search utility (https://docs.splunk.com/File:8.0.0_new_searchView-compressor.png), where it genrate entire Search script  such as select, filter, group by, and  rename commands based on file selected from your folders.

 ![Main Screen](/splunkcasetool.PNG)